 2. All guns are to be either holstered or cased while moving between the ranges.

 Please have your gun in a case, box, bag, or holster when you get here.
 If you don't have one for the gun you want to shoot here, its not a problem.
 Just don't bring it into the office.
 Leave it in your car until you get signed in at the office.
 When taking it from your car to the range you are going to use, be careful to not let it point at anyone.
 Its called muzzle discipline.
 Just be very aware of where its pointing at all times.
 Everyone around you will greatly appreciate it.

 The above explanation for eye protection use should suffice.
 Just know, if we see you on the range while shooting is going on, we will tell you to get your glasses on.
 If we have to tell you twice, your day at the range will be a short one.

 4. No loaded firearms are allowed anywhere but on the range firing line.

 This is not a place to walk around with a "hot" gun.
 Hot gun means the gun is loaded.
 Don't walk into the office with a gun in your holster with a magazine in it.
 We don't care if the mag is empty or the chamber is clear...
 It looks loaded.
 It ain't cool.
-We will tell you to go out side and clear your gun before allowing you to sign in.
-Do so at the firing line on the day shoot range while the range is hot and the light is green.
-Then come back into the office and execute the papers.
+We will tell you to go out side and put your gun back in your car before allowing you to sign in.
+Do so then come back into the office and execute the papers.
 It is best to arrive at the range with your guns cleared.
 Don't do so in the parking lot.
 We have had two unintentional negligent discharges in the parking lot that I know about.
 One was a deputy showing a gun to someone, and the other was a 16 year old who killed the transmission in his mom's minivan.
 Yes it was bleeding all the way back up the range road.
 Both were handling loaded guns in an unsafe place.